aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/worksheet-protection/_index.md

 ## **Protect Worksheet Using Aspose.Cell for .Net**
 Only need the following simple lines of code to implement protecting workbook structure of Excel files.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Example-Protect-Worksheet.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-Protect-Worksheet.py" >}}

 ## **Unprotect Worksheet Using Aspose.Cell for .Net**
-Unprotecting worksheet is easy with Aspose.Cells API.
+Unprotecting worksheet is easy with Aspose.Cells for Python via .NET API.
 If worksheet is password-protected, a correct password is required.

-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Example-Unprotect-Worksheet.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-Unprotect-Worksheet.py" >}}

 ## **Advance topics**
 - [Advanced Protection Settings since Excel XP](/cells/python-net/advanced-protection-settings-since-excel-xp/)